 Drug Paraphernalia Defense Lawyer in Columbus: Koffel Brininger Nesbitt

 The legal team at KBN has defended countless individuals facing drug paraphernalia charges and is extremely knowledgeable and capable regarding any such charge.

 As the penalties for a conviction are so severe, the criminal defense attorney takes fast action to defend your charges and to increase the likelihood of a better outcome and to fight to avoid the loss of professional licenses and driver's license.

 Never proceed in such a case without legal representation.
 The results could be disastrous to your career, your ability to operate a vehicle, and for those with commercial driver's licenses, a conviction is a disaster.
 It is vital that you move fast and contact the firm, as the more quickly the legal team gets on your case, the more likely something can be done about it.
-It is strongly advised that you contact The Koffel Law Firm at once, as soon after the arrest as possible.
+It is strongly advised that you contact KBN at once, as soon after the arrest as possible.

 To learn about Ohio's sentencing sanctions, click here.